Chapter 1 What you need to be able to do in R before you start

 1.6 Loading and viewing your data in R

-R can read files in lots of formats, but for simplicity we’ll use comma-delimited or .csv files in these exercises.
-Excel (and many other applications) can output files in this format (it’s an option in the Save As dialogue box under the File menu).
+files in these exercises.
+Excel (and many other applications) can output files in this format (it’s an option in the Save As

-As an example, here is how you would read in a comma-delimited text file called Primatedata.csv using the readr package:
+As an example, here is how you would read in a comma-delimited text file called Primatedata.csv

 library(readr)

-primatedata <- read_csv("Primatedata.csv")
+<- read_csv("Primatedata.csv") primatedata

 This is a good point to note that unless you tell R you want to do something, it won’t do it automatically.
 So here if you successfully entered the data, R won’t give you any indication that it worked.
 Instead you need to specifically ask R to look at the data.